osmandapp/web/main/docs/user/widgets/quick-action.md

 </Tabs>

 First, you need to select [an action type](#quick-action-types) and then change its name and parameters.
 [See below](#quick-actions-types) for what parameters you can configure for each action type.
 Each action must have a unique name.

-#### Add Action
+#### Add Action Screen

 <Tabs groupId="operating-systems">